How to Prevent Claims Leakage with AI

 Contradictions and inconsistencies across claim documents often signal fraud or errors that lead to overpayments.

-OwlSignal analyzes documents to surface conflicts efficiently.
-The system automatically identifies red flags and contradictions, from cost to timeline discrepancies.
+OwlSignal analyzes documents to surface conflicts efficiently, automatically identifying red flags and contradictions.

 As a systematic process, AI can make your operations more consistent as it applies the same scrutiny to every claim, regardless of adjuster workload.